FAQ

 We are currently ADI Accredited and follow ADI’s standards to the highest degree.

-If you are 16 years or older and have a diagnosed disability that a dog can be specifically trained to do three or more tasks to mitigate the effects of your disability you are eligible for a service dog.
-Children under 16 are considered on a case-by-case basis.
+If you are a veteran with a diagnosed disability that a dog can be specifically trained to do three or more tasks to mitigate the effects of your disability you are eligible for a service dog.
 This does NOT mean you will be guaranteed a dog.

-Canine Support Teams does currently work with owner trained dogs.
+Canine Support Teams does currently work with owner trained dogs for both veterans and civilians.
 Please check out our outside certification program for further information.

 We do not train guide dogs for the deaf or blind.